GSTJ/react-native-magic-modal/README.md

   // Wait for 2 seconds before closing the modal await new Promise((resolve) => setTimeout(resolve, 2000));

-  // Note that it's usually preferable to use the `hide` method from the modal context
+  // Prefer hide() from the modal context when the modal owns the close action.
-  // You can even put it inside useEffects to handle auto-dismissal for you. magicModal.hide(undefined, { modalID });
+  // Call it from an effect to auto-dismiss the modal. magicModal.hide(undefined, { modalID });
 };